Asset protection is something you should consider not only during your lifetime, but after your death for the beneficiaries of your estate.

 - It ensures your superannuation will not form part of your estate, protecting the asset from a family provision claim against the estate;

-- You can rest assured your superannuation will be paid to the person you nominated; and
+- You can rest assured your superannuation will be paid to the person you nominated (if it is valid); and

 - The claim process is significantly quicker.

 Most people assume they can nominate any person they like to receive their superannuation.
 Unfortunately, this is not true and has caused many people to fall foul of the eligibility requirements of their nomination.
 In particular, the younger generation will often invalidly nominate their parents instead of the legal personal representative of their estate.

 The only people who are eligible to receive your superannuation are:

 - Your spouse (including de facto and same sex);

 - Your child;

 - A person you were in an interdependency relationship with at the date of your death; or